Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 testing the knafs lulu knife

-Knafs’ Lulu features one of our favorite ergonomic handles out there, with grippy micarta scales; (photo/Nick LeFort)
+Knafs’ Lulu has one of our favorite ergonomic handles out there, with grippy Micarta scales; (photo/Nick LeFort)

 G10 & Micarta